Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces

-The proof of the rigidity theorem is carried out by using the Bers embedding of the Teich\-m\"ul\-ler space; we transfer the problems to those for the linear isometric action of M\"obius transformations on $B(\D^*)$.
-We apply the Bers embedding to the little universal Teich\-m\"ul\-ler space $T_0$ and prove a certain prototype of our rigidity theorem.
-This is the starting point of our arguments.
+The proof of our rigidity theorem is carried out by using the Bers embedding of the Teich\-m\"ul\-ler space; we transfer the problems to those for the linear isometric action of M\"obius transformations on $B(\D^*)$.
+Here, we apply the Bers embedding to $T_0$ and prove a prototype of the rigidity theorem as follows.
+The argument appeared earlier in \cite[Theorem 1]{Mat1}.